 - Cyanobacteria are commonly found in freshwater and marine environments, while green algae are found in a wider range of habitats, including freshwater, marine, and terrestrial environments.

-- Cyanobacteria can often harm other organisms due to their ability to produce toxins, while green algae are generally not harmful to other organisms.
+- Cyanobacteria can harm other organisms due to their ability to produce toxins, while green algae are not harmful to other organisms.

 Cyanobacteria vs Green Algae

 The difference between Cyanobacteria vs Green Algae is Cyanobacteria are prokaryotes, and Green Algae are eukaryotes.
-Green algae contain chloroplast, but Cyanobacteria does not contain chloroplast.
+Green algae contain chloroplast, but Cyanobacteria do not contain chloroplast.
 Green algae do not undergo nitrogen fixation, but Cyanobacteria undergo nitrogen fixation.
-Green Algae is not capable of storing nutrients, but Cyanobacteria is enough and sufficient to store nutrients.
+Green Algae cannot store nutrients, but Cyanobacteria is enough and sufficient to store nutrients.

 Cyanobacteria are prokaryotes.
 It does not contain chloroplast, which is why it is not green in color.
 Some cyanobacteria are heterotrophs.
 They are mainly found in aquatic habitats.